Antisocial Behaviour and Hate Incident Policy

 - Good Neighbourhood Agreements

-A full range of interventions available are set out in the ASB Procedure.
+A full range of interventions available are set out in the ASB and Hate Incident Procedure.

-If these interventions do not curtail the ASB, the case will be considered for legal action.
+If these interventions do not reduce the ASB/Hate Incidents, the case will be considered for legal action.
 However, insufficient evidence can threaten the success of legal action and lead to an inefficient use of finite resources.

 Stage 5 – Legal Remedies.

-The Anti-Social Behaviour Team acknowledges the significance of enforcement action in reducing anti-social behaviour.
-However, reasonableness and proportionality will be at the forefront of any legal action that is considered.
-The Anti-Social Behaviour Team will, if necessary, seek advice from the Council’s legal team before taking the decision to proceed with legal action, to ensure that it is an appropriate, reasonable and proportionate step to take.
+The ASB Service acknowledges the significance of enforcement action.
+Reasonableness and proportionality will be at the forefront of any legal action that is considered.
+The ASB Service will, if necessary, seek advice from the Council’s legal team before taking the decision to proceed with legal action, to ensure that it is an appropriate, reasonable and proportionate step to take.

 The types of enforcement that will be considered: